What is forensic search and recovery?

 Why is your logo a hummingbird?

 'Kolibri' is the German word for hummingbird.
 It was chosen because despite their small size, hummingbirds are amazingly capable.
 They are the only birds that can sustain backwards flight.
 This means they can fly up, down, left, right, forward or back as their "mission" requires.
+They also have incredible endurance with some migrating nonstop across the Gulf of Mexico.
 We strive to provide the same flexibility in our ability to aid others in need.
 Small but mighty if you will.

 Also hummingbirds, for their size, have the largest hearts of any animal at 2.5% of their body weight (versus less than one percent for a human) and thus are a great symbol for the love and compassion that causes us to choose this sort of work.

 By the way, our logo hummingbird has a name.
 That's Louie.
-He was named by a little boy at a pharmacy when our executive director showed him a business card while explaining our work.
+He was named by a little boy when our executive director showed him a business card while explaining our work.
 "He looks like a Louie".
 There you have it.

 How can I help?

-We are thrilled that you want to help return the missing to their family, friends and communities.
+We are glad that you want to help return the missing to their family, friends and communities.
 There are several ways you can get involved:

 -Donate to support our work